fdoebbelin/Wissen/Obsidian/Help/Customization/Appearance.md

 There are lots of community themes contributed by our amazing community that you can easily choose from.

-You can easily tweak it by adding [[Add custom styles#Use Themes and or CSS snippets|CSS snippets]].
+You can easily tweak it by adding [CSS snippets](Add%20custom%20styles#Use%20Themes%20and%20or%20CSS%20snippets).

 ### Translucency